-We are dedicated to working with authors to help them reach their full potential – we will not turn pieces away without including our thoughts, edits and suggestions.
+We are dedicated to working with authors to help them reach their full potential.
 We want every author, every child who puts pen to paper or adult who wants to indulge their creativity, to learn and grow.

 We will scout out new authors and voices, those who love YA and those who hate it, those who are young – in body or in spirit – and those who have an intimate connection and understanding of young adult literature.
 We aim to fill our journal with insightful interviews, feature columns, and more.

 Fterota Logia will be updated frequently with content that we hope will both entertain readers and instigate new conversations among them.

 And, finally, we hope to be a gateway towards publication – whether through our own press or another’s – for authors and scholars alike.